B.Sc. Environmental Science

-All that I’ve learned over the years about the environment and my personal well being has brought me to a place of joy and hope.
-It is because of my personal care and well being that I have optimistic hope that brings joy to my life about our planet and the future we can create together, that is healthy, whole and reclaimed for future generations to enjoy.
+All that I’ve learned over the years about the environment and my personal well being has brought me to a place of fulfillment and faith.
+It’s because of my personal care and well being that I have optimistic faith that brings joy to my life about our planet and the future we can create together, that’s healthy, whole and reclaimed for future generations to enjoy.

 We must maintain faith.
 We must become more conscious, get more connected and watch how our consumption changes as a result.
 If we do this, then we are living a sustainable lifestyle that supports a healthy planet for others to enjoy life!